 This is one of the important details of this publication.
-The 365 Old Testament prophecies found in this book, which come from the Bible, describe the Messiah being killed and resurrected three days later.
+The 400 Old Testament prophecies found in my new book, which come from the Bible, describe the Messiah being killed and resurrected three days later.
 The fact that we have discovered thousands of copies of New Testament manuscripts which describe this event, and these writings line up with all of the prophetic predictions about the Messiah’s resurrection from the Hebrew prophets—further places a heavy weight of authenticity on the four gospels as credible and reliable accounts of what actually took place when Jesus died and was resurrected three days later.

 Dr. Ehrman’s conclusions for the credibility of the New Testament account of Jesus resurrection as unreliable—are simply not true.
 More his own opinion than scholarly deduction, these thousands of copies of the original documents—written near the date of Jesus’ actual death and resurrection—are stunning proof that the events of the New Testament actually occurred, just as they are recorded.
 Added to these manuscripts are the many Old Testament prophecies that were written hundreds of years before Jesus’ death and resurrection, that perfectly lined up with the events which took place in 32 A.D.